 A dancer and choreographer of great experience, Rosie Kay established the Rosie Kay Dance Company in 2004.
 As well as an impressive list of major dance works, Kay’s choreography credits include the film Sunshine on Leith the live television handover from the 2018 the Commonwealth Games.

-Earlier this year Kay brought her latest work MK ULTRA, which brings together an exploration of the rise of the illuminati conspiracy in modern culture, with documentary elements from the celebrated filmmaker Adam Curtis, to Southbank Centre.
+In 2018 Kay brought her piece MK ULTRA, which brings together an exploration of the rise of the illuminati conspiracy in modern culture, with documentary elements from the celebrated filmmaker Adam Curtis, to Southbank Centre.

 Show days take a bit of planning to get your eating right.
 Dancers start with a decent breakfast – porridge, a smoothie, toast and bananas – then lunch will be between warm-up class and before the dress rehearsal; often soup and bread, or a chicken and salad sandwich.
 You don't want to have a huge dinner before a show as it can make you feel heavy, so often a few snacks and lots of water right up until you go on stage; some fruit or a smoothie is good.
 After the show we all go out for dinner and it’s usually to somewhere as healthy as possible.